Santa Fe Taqueria: History

 Owner Danny Cardoso opened Santa Fe Taqueria in 1990; he also owned sibling establishments Mayas Taqueria (or Maya's Taqueria), which opened in 1986 and was later sold, as well as Aztec Willie's Taqueria, which opened in 1994.
 Yolanda Munos was the bar manager of Santa Fe Taqueria in 2020.

 In November 2015, to commemorate its 25th anniversary, Santa Fe Taqueria hosted an event with free food, drink specials, and live music, as well as activities for children such as balloon modelling and face painting.
 As of 2017, children ate for free on Wednesdays after 5pm.

 In 2020, during the COVID-19 pandemic, a parking-strip patio made of corrugated plastic walls was installed outside Sante Fe Taqueria, at a cost of approximately $6,000.
 The patio collapsed under the weight of snow in February 2021.
 The restaurant increased outdoor seating at times when there were indoor seating capacity restrictions.

 On August 29, 2024, Cardoso announced plans to close the restaurant permanently on September 30.
 He said on social media: "I opened the first taqueria in the city of Portland (on) August 4, 1986 and now the window for exiting the food scene in Portland has opened up for me.
 I am eternally grateful and appreciative to all who have come through and supported me."
-A farewell party is slated for September 25, where belongings like chairs, plates, and tables will be put up for sale.
+A farewell party was held on September 25, where belongings like chairs, plates, and tables were put up for sale.
+The space was converted into a Dave's Hot Chicken location.